 100 Meal Swipes + $100 in declining debit balance on student's GWorld card for $1100

 Declining debit balance can be used at any GW Dining Partner location, including at GW's all-you-care-to-eat dining venues.

 Important Summer Dates and Deadlines

-Summer 2023 housing registration will open just before Spring Break.
+Summer 2024 housing registration will open sometime in March.
 Campus Living & Residential Education encourages students to begin planning for summer housing needs.
 CLRE will accept late registration for GW students to stay in housing for the summer, but housing options may be more limited the later a student registers.

 Summer Housing Registration for GW Students Opens (via Campus Living eServices Portal)